 Focus | Developer productivity and software sustainability for extreme-scale CSE |

-As a leading US project focused solely on this challenge, IDEAS incubates, curates, and disseminates knowledge and methodologies to advance scientific discovery and mitigate technical risks.
-Its goal is to establish a robust, extreme-scale scientific software ecosystem, comprising reusable, high-quality CSE software components, employing best practices, processes, and tools, and effective outreach mechanisms for promoting productivity improvements.
-IDEAS aims to enhance HPC/CSE productivity, helping teams to deliver better, faster, and more affordable application capabilities for extreme-scale computing.
-Learn more about IDEAS' progress in the paper A cast of thousands: How the IDEAS Productivity project has advanced software productivity and sustainability.
-A webinar video on the same topic, including some lessons learned about software stewardship and discussing some of the possible futures for the HPC/CSE scientific software community can be found on the IDEAS Productivity website as well.
+As a leading U.S. project focused solely on this challenge, IDEAS incubated, curated, and disseminated knowledge and methodologies to advance scientific discovery and mitigate technical risks.
+Its goal had been to establish a robust, extreme-scale scientific software ecosystem, comprising reusable, high-quality CSE software components, employing best practices, processes, and tools, along with effective outreach mechanisms to promote productivity improvements.
+IDEAS aimed to enhance HPC/CSE productivity, helping teams deliver better, faster, and more affordable application capabilities for extreme-scale computing.

 Sponsored by the U. S. Dept. of Energy